 Brothers and sisters, you are important to the kingdom of God.
 You are the hope of Israel, Zion’s army, the children of the promised day.
 Please be wise.
 May we each heed the prophetic warning of the Nephite pride cycle.26 In the name of Jesus Christ, amen.

-Wilford W. Andersen, a General Authority Seventy, delivered this devotional address on November 7, 2017.
+Wilford W. Andersen, a General Authority Seventy of The Church of Jesus Christ of Latter-day Saints, delivered this devotional address on November 7, 2017.

 1. See Proverbs 6:16–17.

 3. Ezra Taft Benson, “Beware of Pride,” Ensign, May 1989.

 4. Dieter F. Uchtdorf, “Pride and the Priesthood,” Ensign, November 2010.